tomchkk/time-warp/README.md

 ### Predicates

 Predicates are used to test that a candidate matched by the watcher – as defined by the profile filters – definitively matches this profile.
-Predicates are tested sequentially, in the order in which they are defined, and they must all evaluate as `true` to identify a candidate path as a confirmed target.
+Predicates are tested sequentially, in the order in which they are defined, and they must all evaluate as `true` in order to identify a candidate path as a confirmed target.

 Predicate values are essentially relative path values, tested for existence or non-existence.
-Allowed predicates are:
+Allowed predicate tests are currently any combination of:

-  - `-d, --directory=[path]`
+  - `-d, --directory=[path/2/dir/that/should/exist]`
-  - `-f, --file=[path]`
+  - `-f, --file=[path/2/file/that/should/exist]`

-A predicate can be negated with an exclamation mark, as follows:
+A predicate can also be negated with an exclamation mark, as follows:

   - `--file!=[file/that/should/not/exist]`